RackPing/api_client_samples/Docker/README.md

 # RackPing API 2.0 Client Sample Programs Docker

-This folder includes a Dockerfile and instructions to build an image containing several scripting languages, the RackPing API sample programs, and the test harness.
+This folder includes a Dockerfile and instructions to build a container with the current RackPing API sample programs, several programming languages and the test harness.

+Docker makes getting started easier, and isolates any changes from your setup or filesystem.

 ## Getting Started